 Cost of Ownership

 The 370Z is a car that lives to be driven hard and to do so will inevitably rack up some fairly hefty bills.
 Take fuel consumption as an example.
-Your Nissan dealer may well quote a combined figure in the region of 27mpg but you'll need to be some kind of feather-footed freak to match those figures.
+Your Nissan dealer may well quote a combined figure of 27.9mpg and 245g/km of CO2 but you'll need to be some kind of feather-footed freak to match those figures.
 On one 'enthusiastically driven' test route, we saw an average of 13.2mpg come up on the calculator.
 Ouch.
 Likewise the 370Z, while mechanically rugged, has an appetite for rear tyres if you're the sort who likes to occasionally disable the electronic control systems.